We are pleased to chat to Sonia Esteve, the Clinical Director at VITA Reproductive Medicine.

 1) Spain is extremely popular with UK and Irish patients for fertility treatment.
 Why do you think that is?

 There are various reasons.
 Spain is recognised for the quality and advances in the treatment offered and their success rates.
 Price is an important factor with prices generally being more affordable for both the treatment itself and tests.
 Egg donation differs from the UK due to the laws in Spain, all donation is totally anonymous.
-Couples would need to make a decision prior if they are happy with anonymous donation but this tends to be the preferred decision.
+Couples would need to make a decision prior if they are happy with an anonymous donation but this tends to be the preferred decision.
 The fact the donation is not anonymous in the UK can cause waiting lists for egg donation.
 In Spain generally there are no or very short waiting lists.

 2) Why should patients come to your clinic in Spain and not anywhere else?
 What makes it unique?

 The VITA clinic forms part of the IMED hospital group, with 3 hospitals in Elche, Valencia and Benidorm and 2 polyclinics, however the main fertility centre and laboratory is located in the IMED Levante Hospital in Benidorm.